killerstorm/rell/doc/guide/general.rst

 ::

-    class user {
+    entity user {
         key first_name: text, last_name: text;
         index address: text;
     }

-Class annotations
+Entity annotations
 ~~~~~~~~~~~~~~~~~

 ::

-    @log class user {
+    @log entity user {
         name: text;
     }

 The ``@log`` annotation has following effects:

-- Special attribute ``transaction`` of type ``transaction`` is added to the class.
+- Special attribute ``transaction`` of type ``transaction`` is added to the entity.
-- When an object is created, ``transaction`` is set to the result of ``op_context.transaction`` (current transaction).
+- When an entity value is created, ``transaction`` is set to the result of ``op_context.transaction`` (current transaction).
-- Class cannot have mutable attributes.
+- Entity cannot have mutable attributes.
-- Objects cannot be deleted.
+- Values cannot be deleted.

 Object
 ------

-Object is similar to class, but there can be only one instance of an object:
+Object is similar to entity, but there can be only one instance of an object:

 ::